hashkat/hashkat/docs/tutorial04.md

 # The Twitter_Suggest Follow Model (The Barabasi-Albert Model)

-The **twitter_suggest** follow model is based on the [Barabasi-Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) with preferential attachment for edge creation (in **#k@**, the decision to follow).
+The **twitter_suggest** follow model is based on the [Barabasi-Albert model](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) with preferential attachment.
 A preferential attachment mechanism is one in which a resource is distributing according to who already has the more.
 Those who have (x) get more (x).
-This has also been described as "the rich get richer".
 In the twitter_suggest follow_model an agent with many followers will get more followers.

 The twitter_suggest preferential attachment follow model can be implemented three different ways, each of which is outlined below: